Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 ## Combinatorics

-The combinations and permutations of an indexable object are implemented, with duplicate elements allowed or not.
-Compared to another Julia package [Combinatorics](https://github.com/JuliaMath/Combinatorics.jl), the iterators return tuples instead of vectors, which could greatly decrease the memory allocation times and improves the code efficiency.
+The combinations and permutations of an indexable object are implemented, with or without allowing duplicate elements.
+Compared to another Julia package [Combinatorics](https://github.com/JuliaMath/Combinatorics.jl), these iterators return tuples instead of vectors, which can significantly reduce memory allocation and improve code efficiency.

 [`Combinatorics{M, C}`](@ref) is the abstract type of all combinatorial algorithms.
 It has two type parameters:
 * `M`: the number of elements to be taken
-* `C`: the type of the collection of candidate elements To avoid memory allocation, the iteration of a concrete combinatorial algorithm returns a tuple, whose length is `M` and eltype is `eltype(C)`.
+* `C`: the type of the collection of candidate elements

+To avoid memory allocation, the iteration of a concrete combinatorial algorithm returns a tuple whose length is `M` and eltype is `eltype(C)`.

 ### Combinations and DuplicateCombinations

-[`Combinations{M, C}`](@ref) and [`DuplicateCombinations{M, C}`](@ref) generate all the combinations of `M` elements from an indexable collection whose type is `C`, with the differences being that the former forbids duplicate elements in the combinations while the latter allows.
+[`Combinations{M, C}`](@ref) and [`DuplicateCombinations{M, C}`](@ref) generate all the combinations of `M` elements from an indexable collection whose type is `C`.
+They differ in that the former forbids duplicate elements in the combinations while the latter allows.

 All combinations of 2 integers taken from 1 to 3 without duplicate:
 ```@example toolkit